kendryte/k230_docs/en/02_applications/tutorials/K230_GPU_Practice.md

 	rm "$(K230SDK)/output/k230_evb_defconfig/little/buildroot-ext/target/usr/bin/$(BIN)"

 .PHONY: all clean install
 ```

 #### CMake

-Put the source file of the code into `src` the directory,  create a `CMakeLists.txt` file and paste the following content into it, modify the third line`/path/to/k230_sdk` to the directory where the K230 SDK is stored, you can use cmake to build.
+Place the source files of your code in the `src` directory, create a `CMakeLists.txt` file, and paste the following content into it.
+Modify `/path/to/k230_sdk` on the third line to the directory where the K230 SDK is stored.
+You can then use cmake to build.

 ```CMakeLists.txt
 cmake_minimum_required(VERSION 3.0)